Indaxia/doctrine-orm-transformations/README.md

 ]
 ```

-It's ready for JSON transformation!
+**It's ready for JSON transformation!**
 ```php
     echo json_encode($result);
 ```

 And we can transform it to Entity again.
-It will retrieve sub-entities by id using EntityManager
+It will retrieve sub-entities by id using EntityManager.
-Don't forget to use try-catch block to avoid uncaught exceptions
+Don't forget to use try-catch block to avoid uncaught exceptions.

 ```php
 $carB = new Car();